akhilagrawal14/python-coding/readme.md

 5. Common functions .
     - make dict count from a list
     -
-6. Argparse
+6. Argparse (done)
 7. Json file parse read .
-8. Read write of all diffrent kinds in competitive coding or files.(done)
+8. Read write of all different kinds in competitive coding or files.(done)
+9. OS python methods: listdir,makedir if exist, walk. (in progress)
+10. colab stater file